eddyerburgh/notes/docs/computer-networking/computer-networking.md

 A protocol is "an agreement between the communicating parties on how communication is to proceed" {% cite computer-networks -l 29 %}.

 Computer networking is made up of multiple protocols.
-There are a number of organizations that standardize protocols, like the Institute of Electrical and Electronics Engineers (IEEE) and the Internet Engineering Task Force (IETF).
+There are a number of organizations that standardize protocols, like IEEE (the Institute of Electrical and Electronics Engineers) and IETF (the Internet Engineering Task Force).

 ### Protocol hierarchies